HHSAPCompSci2020/capstone-project-sea/doc/README - Insane Nines.txt

 Card - One of the 52 cards with a rank and suit
 Deck - A deck of cards
-Main - The main class that is ran to start the game and use other classes Server - The hosted server which clients connect to ClientHandler - A separate thread to handle each client Client - A player that connects to a server
+DrawingSurface - The surface used to draw the graphics Main - The main class that is ran to start the game and use other classes Server - The hosted server which clients connect to ClientHandler - A separate thread to handle each client Client - A client that connects to a server
+Player - A player that utilizes the client class to communicate with the server

 Credits: